Unidata/docker-nctests/DOCKER_README.md

 # unidata/nctests

+The Dockerfile and other information for this image may be found either by running the image interactively, or by going to the corresponding github repository: http://github.com/Unidata/docker-nctests

 ## Overview

 This docker image is used to perform spot-tests on Unidata `netCDF` packages.
 It can be used to test code repositories remotely or locally.
 See [Examples](#examples) for various command-line recipes for using this package.